About Us

 Sustainably Sourced Cocoa

-All of our cocoa is responsibly and sustainably produced, with a little extra paid for every kilo to help reforest the cocoa-growing regions of Colombia.
-By ensuring a well-balanced replenishment of everything we take out of the earth we help guarantee a healthy world that still has chocolate in it.
+All of our cocoa is responsibly and sustainably produced, with a little extra paid for every kilo to support the cocoa-growing regions of Colombia.
+By ensuring a well-balanced replenishment of everything we take out of the earth we help guarantee a healthy world that still has chocolate in it, through supporting projects local to where our cocoa is grown.

 Waste Reduction